 Find out WHO needs a fishing license here.

 How can I learn about Florida saltwater canal fishing?

 We have a Canal Guide for that!
 Well, we will anyway!
 Working on it.

 How can I learn about Florida shoreline fishing?

-We will have a Shore Fishing Guide for that!
+We will have a Surf Fishing Guide for that!

 Where can I get a Florida Non-resident or resident saltwater fishing license, and what about a 3-day fishing license?
 What is the cost?

 Get your resident Saltwater only or Freshwater and Saltwater fishing licenses here.
 If you are a visitor and want to fish in Florida, you can get your fishing license for 3 or 7 days, or annual permit.
 Better to go to this page and read the details.

 If you ride a boat to a spot where you then fish, you need a full fishing license!
 Sometimes the rules are bizarre, best to go read the specifics.